Will Marquette cover the spread vs. Texas? Betting Trends, Record ATS

 Get tickets for any college basketball game this season at Ticketmaster!

-- When Marquette scores more than 65.9 points, it is 3-2 against the spread and 6-1 overall.

-- The Longhorns put up an average of 81.3 points per game, 14.3 more points than the 67 the Golden Eagles allow.

-- Texas has put together a 2-5 ATS record and a 6-1 overall record in games it scores more than 67 points.
+- Marquette has a 3-2 record against the spread and a 6-1 record overall when scoring more than 65.9 points.

 Bet on this or any college basketball matchup at BetMGM